Gilgo Beach Murders: Despite Rex Heuermann arrest, "no end in sight" for the investigation

 "He's not on a hunger strike or anything like that," Suffolk County Sheriff Errol D. Toulon, Jr. said.
 "He is under suicide watch, which is common for individuals coming in under some sort of notoriety."

-While being booked for three murders and notified he was the prime suspect in a fourth Gilgo murder, Heuermann reportedly wondered about notoriety, asking if his arrest was "making news."
+While being booked for three murders and notified he was the prime suspect in a fourth Gilgo murder, Heuermann, who pleaded not guilty, reportedly wondered about notoriety, asking if his arrest was "making news."

 - WARNING GRAPHIC CONTENT: Read court documents describing the charges against Heuermann